Mississippi Tomato Pie

 - Slice basil (To slice basil, stack leaves, roll up like a cigar, and slice)

-- To tomatoes, toss in pepper and sliced fresh basil
+- Return drained tomatoes to bowl and add black pepper and sliced fresh basil

 - Arrange tomato mixture in bottom of pre-baked pie shell.